andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_Appendices/Appendix_A_ClusterCorrection.rst

 Problems with Bonferroni Correction
 *************

 One of the assumptions of Bonferroni correction is that each test is independent.
-To take our fMRI dataset as an example, that would mean that each voxel is completely independent of every other voxel in the brain; knowing the value of one voxel doesn't give you any information about any other voxel.
+To take our fMRI dataset as an example, that would mean that each voxel is completely independent of every other voxel in the brain; knowing the value of one voxel doesn't tell you anything about any other voxel.

 But are the voxels completely independent?
 Let's take a look at a typical fMRI image.
 Notice that a given voxel is similar to its neighbors: Bright voxels tend to be surrounded by brighter voxels, and darker voxels tend to be surrounded by darker voxels.
 Since we can make a relatively close estimate about what the signal intensity will look like for a voxel given its neighbors, the voxels are not completely independent.
 (The same logic extends to the timecourse at each voxel as well.)